g200kg/WAAPISim/readme.md

 # WAAPISim : Web Audio API Simulator

-WAAPISim is browser's 'Web Audio API' simulator fallbacking to Firefox's 'Audio Data API' or Flash.
+WAAPISim is a browser's 'Web Audio API' simulator fallbacking to Firefox's 'Audio Data API' or Flash for MSIE/Opera.

 WAAPISim automatically check the availability of APIs:
 WebAudioAPI => AudioDataAPI => Flash